 The question of the connection of supernovae and gamma-ray bursts was further fueled by developments in the spring and summer of 1999.
 One gamma-ray burst from 1998 was later found by Shri Kulkarni, Josh Bloom, and their colleagues at Caltech to show evidence for a brightening about 3 weeks after the gamma-ray burst that interrupted the otherwise rather rapid (and hence from a jet?) decline of the afterglow.
 This apparent new source of light was roughly consistent with the addition of the light from a "SN 1998bw-like" event that reached peak about 3 weeks after the gamma-ray burst, a reasonable time for a supernova to have attained maximum light output after its initiation.
-After this discovery, the original afterglow event, GRB 970228, was also reanalyzed; evidence for a "SN 1998bw-like" brightening was deduced, and similar arguments were advanced for one or two more events.
+After this discovery, the original afterglow event, GRB 970228, was also reanalyzed by Dan Reichart, then a graduate student at the University of Chicago.
+Dan found evidence for a "SN 1998bw-like" brightening, and similar arguments were advanced for one or two more events.
 All this added to the growing circumstantial evidenced that supernovae, most likely some variant of Type Ic and gamma-ray bursts were connected.